tylerpearson/serverless-election-aws/README.md

 - [DNS validation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) is used for domain authentication.
 - Certificates are only requested for the domains/subdomains that are used to [slightly reduce the risk that wildcard certs can introduce](https://www.cloudconformity.com/conformity-rules/ACM/wildcard-domain-name.html).

+### X-Ray

+- X-Ray is enabled on the API Gateway for improved visiblity into how the Gateway is working.
+It's using the default trace sample rate of 5%.
+- X-Ray support for Ruby in Lambda is [coming soon](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-supports-ruby/), so is unfortunately not enabled.

 ## Election simulation

 The `scripts` directory contains a few Ruby scripts that can be used to load the DynamoDB tables with sample voters and voter file data.
 Additionally, there are scripts that are used to simulate voting that would occur during voting.
+Be sure to change the region and profile name in the scripts to your own if you plan to use them.

 ```
 .